multiscale/ymmsl-python/docs/ymmsl_python.rst

 type :class:`ymmsl.Reference` (see above), and a number of helper functions to interpret these fields, e.g. to extract the component and port name parts.
-Note that the format allows specifying a slot here, but this is currently not supported and illegal in MUSCLE 3.
+Note that the format allows specifying a slot here, but this is currently not supported and illegal in MUSCLE3.

 Settings
 --------